-Small Rescues NEED social media!
-They need the publicity, excitement and revenue that social media can generate.
+Rescues need the publicity, excitement and revenue that social media can generate.
 Does your local rescue needs a push in the right direction with this new-fangled concept – what are you going to suggest?
-OK here’s three top tips so that Facebook, Twitter, Pinterest need not be a foreign country.
-Take a deep breath, and let’s jump in……

-- As you gain in confidence expand your social media skills.
-Try Pinterest.
+As you gain in confidence expand your social media skills.
 Open a Twitter account for the rescue.
 The key with Twitter is to INTERACT – introduce yourself, respond to a greeting.
 Ensure you meet, greet and circulate with the ‘anipal community’; search for #nipclub, #Petchat, and #BlogPawsChat to meet animal focused Tweeters.
-These people are sympathetic to escues, and happy to share adoption news and appeals.
+These people are sympathetic to rescues, and often the best of them will be happy to share adoption news and appeals.